eszuszu/imbui/README.md

 [![Try it on StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/eszuszu/imbui)

+  - At the moment built package integration is being tested.
+    - In order for modules to work, run `pnpm build:packages`
-  - Navigate to 'demo/' with `cd demo`
+  - Navigate to 'demo/' with `cd demo` or alternatively check out the beginnings of the docs `cd docs`;
-  - run `pnpm vite`, the dev server will open index.html in demo.
+  - run `pnpm vite`, the dev server will open in the working directory.
 ---
 The simplest thing you can do with `imbui` is to grab the `signal` and `effect` primitives from `imbui/pulse`
 ```typescript